SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#2260]) Added `STEM EXPORT`, an automated process for exporting `CLIP STEMS` while in `SONG VIEW` and `INSTRUMENT STEMS` while in `ARRANGER VIEW`.
 Press `SAVE + RECORD` to start exporting stems.
 Press `BACK` to cancel stem exporting and stop recording and playback.
   - Note: in Arranger, any instruments that are muted will be excluded from the Instrument Stem Export

+#### 3.24 Render Clip / Section Launch Event Playhead in Song Grid and Performance Views
+- ([#2315]) A white playhead is now rendered in Song Grid and Performance Views that let's you know when a clip or section launch event is scheduled to occur.
+The playhead only renders the last 16 notes before a launch event.
+  - Note: this playhead can be turned off in the Community Features submenu titled: `Enable Launch Event Playhead (PLAY)`

+#### 3.25 Display Number of Bars / Notes Remaining until Clip / Section Launch Event
+- ([#2315]) The display now shows the number of Bars (or Notes for the last bar) remaining until a clip or section launch event in all Song views (Grid, Row, Performance).

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: